-Dimensions and Tolerances
+Dimensions and tolerances

-In terms of dimensional standards and acceptable tolerances such as length, width, thickness etc, all textile fabric ply construction conveyor belts are subject to ISO 14890:2013.
-These specify the dimension requirements for rubber (and plastic) covered conveyor belting for general surface use on flat or troughed idlers.
+In terms of dimensional standards and acceptable tolerances, such as length, width, thickness, etc., all textile fabric ply construction conveyor belts are subject to ISO 14890:2013.
+These specify the dimension requirements for rubber- and plastic-covered conveyor belting for general surface use on flat or troughed idlers.

-Different Tests for different Demands
+Different tests for different demands

-As I touched on earlier, there are many different types of belt and an even wider array of different types of rubber covers (commonly known as cover grades or cover qualities) that are needed to protect the belt carcass from whatever they have to convey.
-The primary rubber cover grades are:
+There are many different types of belt, and an even wider array of different types of rubber covers (commonly known as cover grades or cover qualities), which are needed to protect the belt carcass from whatever it has to convey.
+The primary rubber cover grades are as follows:

-- Abrasion (wear) resistant
+- Abrasion (wear) resistant.

-- Heat resistant
+- Heat resistant.

-- Oil resistant
+- Oil resistant.

-- Extreme cold
+- Extreme cold resistant.

-- Fire
+- Fire resistant.